HelenShao/Zeldovich-MPI/README.md

 ## Overview

-This code generates large-scale 3D Hermitian matrices in Fourier space and transforms them to real space using a distributed 3D FFT.
-The Hermitian symmetry ensures the result is purely real, as required for cosmological simulations (density fields, displacement fields).
+Generates large-scale 3D Hermitian matrices in Fourier space and transforms them to real space using a distributed 3D FFT.
+The Hermitian symmetry ensures the result is purely real, as required for N-body sims (density fields, displacement fields).

 ### Key Features